cloudemprise/cfn-ovpn-cli/README.md

 **cfn-ovpn-cli** uses the _Amazon Linux 2_ operating system which is based on Red Hat Enterprise Linux (RHEL).
 It provides a secure, stable and highly performant execution environment as it has been specifically optimized for Cloud computing.
 It is associated with a long-term security maintenance policy and is tightly integrated with many Amazon Web Services.

-Of particular importance, the Amazon EC2 service utilizes a distributed storgage scheme that has at hand various encryption services that secure data at rest and in transit, as well as encrypting snapshots and instances.
+Of particular importance, the Amazon EC2 service utilizes a distributed storage scheme that has at hand various encryption services that secure data at rest and in transit, as well as encrypting snapshots and instances.
 As **cfn-ovpn-cli** makes use of encryption wherever possible, these capabilities are leveraged to improve the security posture of the system as a whole.

 _Amazon Linux 2_ uses `chrony` as its time synchronization service client.
 By default, `chrony` configures the _Network Time Protocol_ to use both the **Amazon Time Sync Service**, offered on the link local 169.254.169.123 IP address, as well as public servers accessible via the `pool.ntp.org` project.
 In the interest of attack surface reduction the public servers are disabled.
 Firewall routes are delineated accordingly.

 * IMDSv2

-Ancillary: As is discussed else where, Security Groups, iptables also offer lines of defense.
+Ancillary: As is discussed else where, Security Groups, iptables also offer lines of defence.
 Include bash function aliases to authorize my ip.

 ### Access Management

 AWS IAM (_Identity and Access Management_) is an authentication and authorization web service that is tightly integrated into every facet of the AWS Cloud.
 It allows for the central management of Access Controls to all AWS services and resources.
 At the heart of the matter is what is called a Policy Document that defines permissions.
 It is associated with either an identity or a resource and stipulates what actions are allowed, or not allowed by that identity or resource.

-Of particular note, is a special identity refered to as an IAM Role.
+Of particular note, is a special identity referred to as an IAM Role.
 It is intended to be assumed by an entity (user, application or service), granting temporary security credentials to perform some limited task.
-When that entity is an EC2 Instance it is refered to as an Instance Profile.
+When that entity is an EC2 Instance it is referred to as an Instance Profile.

 As illustrated below, templates are used to create three project-specific policy document types that implement the best practice of Least Privilege: